 Fossil makes use of SQLite for on-disk storage.
 The SQLite implementation is contained in three source code files that do not participate in the preprocessing steps.
 These three files that implement SQLite are:

 The sqlite3.c and sqlite3.h source files are byte-for-byte copies of a standard amalgamation.
 The shell.c source file is code for the SQLite command-line shell that is used to help implement the fossil sql command.
-The shell.c source file has been modified slightly from the standard shell.c file in the SQLite release.
-Search for "Fossil Patch" in the shell.c source file of Fossil to see the changes.
+The shell.c source file is also a byte-for-byte copy of the shell.c file from the SQLite release.

 The TH1 script engine is implemented using files: